zohar1000/ng-cond/README.md

 </div>
 ```

-For multiple conditions, 'error' and 'complete' will be provided as objects containing the indications per each key.
+For multiple conditions, 'error' and 'complete' will be provided as objects containing the indications per each key.<br/>
+Those objects will be empty in case there is no data, but they will not be undefined as in single condition.
 ```
 <div *ngCond="{ users: users$, count: userCount$ }; multi: true; let e=error; let c=complete">
     <div *ngCond="e.users">Error fetching users: {{e.users.message}}</div>